nikiimisal/NodeJS___NodeJS-using-Nginx___MEAN-and-MERN/NodeJS Using Nginx.md

      node index.js
 and you’re ready to go!<br>

-# At this point, we should run it properly in the background.
+# At this point, we should run it properly in the background.<br>

+use of pm2 (Process Manager 2)..?<br>
+It helps you manage, monitor, and keep your applications running smoothly around the clock.<br>

 Now, use the following command to run it in the background.